Arisercubick/Chiikawa/README.md

 1. Open `main.html` in your browser.
 2. Use the navigation bar to explore Story, Game, Character, and Quiz pages.
 3. On the Quiz page, answer all questions and submit to see your score (with animated loading messages).
 4. On the Game page, play the platformer!
-Use arrow keys and space to move/jump.
+Use arrow keys and space to move/jump, or use the on-screen mobile controls.
 If you lose, click "Play Again" to restart.

 ## Authors